poulainv/tottem/README.md

-Tottem is an open source experimentation, it tries to combine personal productivity tool approach with (slow) social media capabilities to make users empowered and somehow emancipated.
+Tottem is an open source experimentation, it aims combining personal productivity tool approach with (slow) social media capabilities to make users empowered and somehow emancipated.

 <div align="center">